-A Minor in Computer Engineering is earned through completion of 20 credits and is subject to approval.
+A Minor in Computer Engineering is earned through completion of 20 credits selected from among the courses listed below.

-Students are expected to obtain the necessary background (pre-requisites or equivalents) to complete their chosen minor program.
+Students are expected to obtain the necessary background (prerequisites or equivalents) to

 Applications for a Minor in Computer Engineering must be approved by the Associate Chair of Electrical & Computer Engineering Undergraduate Programs.

 Students planning to pursue a minor in Computer Engineering should apply as early as possible

 to facilitate course planning, and in no case later than October 1 of the senior year.